common-workflow-language/cwltool/README.rst

 Enabling Fast Parser (experimental)
 -----------------------------------

-For very large workflows, it can spend a lot of time in initialization, before the first step runs.
+For very large workflows, `cwltool` can spend a lot of time in initialization, before the first step runs.
 There is an experimental flag ``--fast-parser`` which can dramatically reduce the initialization overhead, however as of this writing it has several limitations: